pragmatta/oino-ts/README.md

  ### Features
  - Files can be sent to BLOB fields using BASE64 encoding.
  - Datetimes are (optionally) normalized to ISO 8601 format.

- ### Supported content types
- - JSON
+ - Extended JSON-encoding
    - Unquoted literal `undefined` can be used to represent non-existent values (leaving property out works too but preserving structure might be easier e.g. when translating data).
  - CSV
    - Comma-separated, doublequotes.
    - Unquoted literal `null` represents null values.
    - Unquoted empty string represents undefined values.
  - Form data
-   - Multipart-mixed and binary files unsupported.
+   - Multipart-mixed and binary files not supported.
-   - Non-existent properties
+   - Non-existent value line (i.e. nothing after the empty line) treated as a null value.
  - Url-encoded
    - No null values, missing properties treated as undefined.
    - Multiple lines could be used to post multiple rows.